PmzHeroV69/BansWebhook/README.md

     "Duration": "{duration}"
 ```

-If there is any bug, feel free to open an issue in GitHub!
+If there is any bug, feel free to open an issue.